-KG: What would you say to inspire young writers?
+KG: What would you say to educate and inspire young writers?

 1.I spent the first ten years of my life in the North of England, the next eight in Canada and the remaining time in the South of England.
 My accent is a peculiar mix of all three regions.
 More than once, someone has spent time talking to me and then said, “I’m trying to place your accent.
 You’re not from round here, are you?”

 2.I started playing Dungeons & Dragons in high school, in the 1980s, when a friend and I joined the school D&D club together.
 The friend subsequently quit the group, being convinced by her church that D&D was evil and everyone who played it was doomed to the Everlasting Fire.
 I not only carried on playing, I went on to meet my husband through playing D&D. Twenty-five years on, we’re still together, and still playing D&D. The couple that plays together, stays together, it seems.